Annex-Engineering/Sherpa_Micro-Extruder/README.md

-## Micro R2 Release Candidate:
+## Micro R2 Release Candidate 2:
-+ Bondtech RIDGA v2 compatibility
++ Bondtech RIDGA v2 compatibility (R2 RC1 and newer)
++ Bondtech insert support
++ Stronger and stiffer idler arm
++ Increased clearance between idler arm and core
-+ Minor fixes and adjustments in preparation for upcoming upgrades Core housing and rear housing need to be reprinted if upgrading from Release 1
++ Minor fixes and adjustments in preparation for upcoming upgrades

++ Core housing and rear housing need to be reprinted if upgrading from Release 1
++ Updated idler arms are backwards compatible with Release 1 and Release 2 RC1

 ## Micro Fixed Idler Public Alpha:
 + Bondtech RIDGA v2 compatibility